Most people say a year is 365 days. Geeks will say a year contains 365.2422 days.

 Let’s take another person.
 This one does not mind keeping busy all week because partying on Saturday night is the goal.
 We would say this person has 52 moments a year.

-Someone who is looking forward breakfast every day will have 365 moments a year.
+Someone who is looking forward to breakfast every day will have 365 moments a year.

 Someone who is excited about breakfast every day and reading during commute every workday will have 1,000 moments a year.